-My husband Rob and I have a long-standing tradition (14 years and counting!) of weekly date nights at home.
+These days we may be itching to go OUT OUT OUT but my husband and I have a long-standing tradition (14 years and counting!) of weekly date nights at home.
 The structure and set-up has shifted over the years, morphing into something different each season as we take into consideration our growing children, work commitments, and general responsibilities, but the effort to maintain them has turned our ordinary, happy marriage into one with a splash of spiciness and extra fun.

-With Valentine’s Day right around the corner, why not pencil an at-home date night into your calendar this month?
+Don’t wait until the cold truly sets in or even Valentine’s Day to reinstate date night.
+Pencil an at-home date night into your calendar this fall!
 I even have the perfect recipe to help you get started!
-Adapted from Ashley’s book, this cafe au lait pudding is made with six ingredients, can be made up up to two days in advance and makes just two servings, perfect for sharing with your sweetheart.
+Adapted from Ashley’s book, this cafe au lait pudding is made with six ingredients, can be made up up to two days in advance, and makes just two servings, perfect for sharing with your sweetheart.

 Tell us, do you have date nights at home?
 If not, would you be inclined to start?